 Step 3.
 Now, take note of the name of your current network as you need it for the next steps.

 Step 4.
-Press on Windows Key + R once again, type CMD and hit Enter to open Command Prompt.
+Press the Windows Key + R once again, type CMD and hit Enter to open Command Prompt.

 Step 5.
 Inside Command Prompt, type: